Air quality monitoring at DEQ

 the Grande Ronde Valley.

-- Forest Health Network - areas in SW and NE Oregon impacted by smoke from
+- Forest Health Network - areas in southwest and northeast Oregon impacted by smoke from

 federal lands.
 Operated in cooperation with the US Forest Service and the BLM.